walmartlabs/lacinia/docs/tutorial/database-1.rst

 Database Connection
 -------------------

-In prior chapters, the ``:db`` component was just a wrapper around an Atom; starting now, we're going to update it to be a connection to the PostgreSQL database running in the Docker container.
+In prior chapters, the ``:db`` component was just a wrapper around an Atom; starting here, we're going to update it to be a wrapper around a connection to the PostgreSQL database running in the Docker container.

 Our goal in this chapter is to update just one basic query to use the database, the query that retrieves a game by its unique id.